 Prescription and over-the-counter medications will be prohibited throughout the study except hormonal contraception for females of childbearing potential.
-No concomitant drug therapy will be allowed during the study except one(s) required for the medical management of an AE.
+No concomitant drug therapy will be allowed during the study (Visits 1-5) except one(s) required for the medical management of an AE.
 Any concomitant medication use will be evaluated on a case-by-case basis by the Investigator or a Sub-investigator.
 Any concomitant medications used will be recorded in the source document and on the appropriate CRF.
 The medication name, dose, frequency, date, and indication for use must be recorded on the CRF.
-All concomitant medication use will be documented from screening through study exit/early termination.
+For Cohorts 1, 2, and 4, all concomitant medication use will be documented from screening through Visit 5/early termination.
+For Cohort 3, all concomitant medication use will be documented from screening through Visit 5/early termination.